Why attend?

 Brock Rogers, Project Manager (Micromobility), Solent Transport Future Transport Zone

-Does size matter?
 WECA's micromobility scheme

 George Lunt, E-scooter trial project manager, WECA

-One operator – future plans for Solent
+Voi – future plans for the Solent & delivering micromobility in Europe

 Followed by panel discussion and Q and A